Deco&Design

 Five directions for the coffee table

-One of the functional elements of a living room (dining room) that connects the whole room, and brings together in a fixed point of interest almost all eyes, is the coffee table.
+One of the functional elements of a living-room that ties the whole room together, and gathers almost everyone's eyes into a fixed point of interest, is the coffee table.

-Product designers and architects compete year after year to produce the most interesting sculptural objects to serve as coffee tables.
+Year after year, product designers and architects compete to produce the most interesting sculptural objects to serve as coffee tables.

-If you don't have a mad passion for designing furniture, but still want to bring a fresh breath of air to your living room, today's article should familiarize you with a few projects ordered in ascending order of difficulty in completion.
+If you don't have a mad passion for designing furniture, but still want to bring a breath of fresh air into your living room, today's article should familiarize you with a few projects, arranged in ascending order of difficulty.

-Note: Don't forget to read the article written by Dan about wooden pallets, as it explains very well which ones are good to use in such projects.
+Note: Don't forget to read the article written by Dan about wooden pallets, as he explains which ones are the best ones to use for such projects.

 Wood Pallet Coffee Table